axa-group/bauta.js/packages/bautajs-fastify/README.md

 - [fastify-openapi-docs](https://github.com/ShogunPanda/fastify-openapi-docs) - Automatic swagger documentation exposed through the `/explorer` path

-### Request cancelation
+### Request cancellation

 In case the client closes the connection `@bautajs/fastify` will handle the request cancellation for you closing all datasources connections or triggering all the onClose event listeners.
 See more info on [request cancellation](../../docs/request-cancelation.md)

+### Serialization

+[Fastify response serialization](https://github.com/fastify/fastify/blob/main/docs/Validation-and-Serialization.md#serialization) is enabled by default if a response schema is provided, so this means that missing properties from the schema will not be returned on the response.
+Although, this behaviour can be disabled by the setting `strictResponseSerialization` set to false.

+Notice that as in `bautajs`, here fastify uses the response schema to improve the API performance and speed, because of that is recommended to enable the `strictResponseSerialization` when using fastify plugin.

+⚠️ **But take care with this feature since fastify will [coerce types on your resultant response](https://github.com/fastify/fast-json-stringify#nullable)**

-### Validation and Serialization
+### Validation

-As fastify comes with a native request and response validations, `bautajs` validations are disabled here.
+As fastify comes with a native request validations, `bautajs` request validations are not used.
 Although the validation behavior will be the same as using the `bautajs` ones as the validation engine is configured equally.

-Notice that as in `bautajs`, here, the response validation is disabled by default but contrary to the from the express module, fastify uses the response schema to improve the API performance and speed, because of that is recommended to enable the response validation when using fastify plugin.

-⚠️ **But take care with this feature since fastify will [coerce types on your resultant response](https://github.com/fastify/fast-json-stringify#nullable)**
+Then the `enableRequestValidation` option will be used to enable and disable the fastify request validation.

+Regarding response validation the option `enableResponseValidation` is used.
+By default as in `bautajs` this feature is disabled and is not recommended to be enabled on production.

 ## Contributing